The Law of Unconscious Growth—Good Soil

 ♦

 Just as on earth, Jesus reveals the mysteries of growth within the kingdom.
 “The sower sows the word,” Jesus tells us in Mark 4.14.
 Jesus speaks of spreading the word of the kingdom of God, yet suggests that the board in your eye is the biggest obstruction.
-We stop ourselves, as some have put it.
+As some would put it, we stop ourselves.
 Soon after, Mark 4.20: “But these are the ones sown on good ground, those who hear the word, accept it, and bear fruit: some thirtyfold, some sixty, and some a hundred.”
-The good ground is intended to describe yourself, one who has received both the seed, the growth, and the harvest.
-The good seed, the good word, and accepting the seed are open to those who wish to participate in the new kingdom of consciousness.
+The good ground is intended to describe any individual making an honest effort, one who then receives both the seed, the growth, and the harvest.

 Remember that the seed has to sacrifice itself to become the sprout.
-Some current personal attributions will have to be sacrificed, not just changed, but given up in whole for the greater soul growth.
-Other attributions may be of good intent but are misdirected or not full enough to yield a crop.
+Thus, some current personal attributions may have to be sacrificed, not just changed, but given up in whole for the greater soul growth.
+Best results usually show within the self, and with a sense of this artistry many personal issues can be addressed.
+Those who are quick to anger, for instance, will find they must give other avenues of the soul nature a chance to manifest.
+Other attributions may be of good intent but are misdirected or unbalanced.

 For the above lesson let us revisit Cain.
 Cain insists that God honors his labor and how he performs his labor.
 Cain’s attribution to himself and his ways is obvious.
 He sees God’s apparent lack of blessing as unfair but never seeks a greater understanding as to why this might be.
-The hard-scrabble crop he offers is much like he perceives God’s inattention, perhaps carelessly, haphazardly, thoughtless within the vanity of his struggle.
-He cannot see the seed of self, but can clearly perceive the outcomes of lack.
+The hard-scrabble crop he offers for sacrifice is much like he perceives God’s inattention.
+Cain is careless, haphazard, thoughtless within the vanity of his struggle.
 For all his labor, Cain sacrifices nothing within himself.
 He replants the same seed in the same stony ground.
-His attribution is only toward different results, but the hard shell of his seed does not sprout, except to difficulty and greater consternation.
-He changes not but perceives Abel, he who is favored, as the gig in his side.
+The hard shell of his seed does not sprout, except to difficulty and greater consternation.
+Cain changes not but perceives Abel, he who is favored, as the gig in his side.
+Cain truly never bears good fruit (Mk.
+4.20), he is not a man after God.

-Once the seed is sown the growth begins, whether or not you are sensitive to this growth.
+Once the seed is sown the growth begins.
 The seed grows night and day.
 Since the kingdom of God is within you, the good seed you sow will always manifest within before it manifests without.
-You become the first signpost for what is coming.
-Essentially, sowing the good seed is like an instruction manual.
-You have to follow the directions.
-The study of the parables concerning the Sower, including the accompanying scriptures describing the kingdom, delve deeper than at first glance and require some effort in gaining every nuance.

-Some think they are not worthy.
 When the scribes and Pharisees brought to Jesus the woman caught in adultery, he demonstrated mercy and saved the woman from being stoned (Jn.
 8.3).
 He pronounced her worthy in the eyes of God.
 Jesus held her up to God, showing mercy, protecting her, and naming good seed into her.
 What seed did Jesus leave her with?
 “Go,” he said, “and sin no more.”
-Likewise, do not diminish yourself, even amid sin or great difficulties but follow the instructions to plant good seeds, seek God through prayer, and at times, when necessary, be willing to speak the spirit into the circumstance, known as speaking the Word.
+Likewise, do not diminish yourself, even amid sin or great difficulties, but follow the instructions to plant good seeds, seek God through prayer, and at times, when necessary, be willing to speak the spirit into the circumstance, known as speaking the Word.
+The ministry of your life requires active participation!

 God Bless!